Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 Closing Day

-Offer Dates, Bully Offers, and What Happens at the Table
+Bully Offers, Offer Dates, and What Happens at the Table

 If you are also buying your next home around the same time, the offer strategy question gets more complicated.
 See our guide on whether to buy or sell first before you commit to your listing timeline.